TheReconJacob/agile-uni/README.md

 We have a dev server on M25 so login to https://api.cf.dev-paas.bskyb.com

 You need to attempt a login to the `DL-SoftwareEngineeringAcademy` org before you can be added to it.
 Ask someone on slack to find who the Space Manager is.
+You want to be added as a Space Manager and a Space Developer.

 ## Testing